Development Guide

 mamba activate annotation

-# Or using pip with virtual environment
+# Or using uv with virtual environment

 python -m venv venv